-It is important to not approach Environmental Assessments the same as a routine inspection.
+It is important to not approach environmental assessments the same as a routine inspection.
 An environmental assessment is not about identifying regulatory violations; it is about attempting to identify the conditions under which the suspected foods were prepared.
 The investigation should be guided by knowledge of food microbiology and the three main hazard categories.
-See Appendix C8 for information regarding the Fundamental Concepts of Food Microbiology.
+For more information, see Appendix C8, Fundamental Concepts of Food Microbiology.

-Steps of an Environmental Assessment during an Outbreak Investigation include:
+Steps of an Environmental Assessment During an Outbreak Investigation:

 - 1. Prepare

 - 2. Interview

-- Observe
+- 3. Observe

 - 4. Collect Samples

 - 5. Record

 - 6. Analyze

 - 7. Correct

 - 8. Summarize